My wireless bill is now the cheapest it has been since I got my first cell phone more than 15 years ago.

 Xfinity Mobile runs on Verizon’s strong and reliable network, but it’s Xfinity’s more than 18 million Wi-Fi hotspots nationwide that can help subscribers cut costs by only paying for the data they use.

-In addition to using Wi-Fi at home, nearly 70% of customers connect to those hotspots while on the go to limit cellular data use.
+In addition to using Wi-Fi at home, nearly 70% of customers connect to those hotspots while on the go to limit data usage.

 Xfinity Mobile: How much does it cost?